aros-development-team/AROS/workbench/network/stacks/AROSTCP/bsdsocket/Readme.md

 group via `in6_addmulti` → `S2_ADDMULTICASTADDRESS`, mapping `ff02::X` → `33:33:XX:XX:XX:XX`.
 `nd6_lookup` returns a neighbour route with its reference **held** (KAME semantics); every caller `rtfree()`s it when done.

+### 6.2 Multicast Listener Discovery (MLD)

+`mld6.c` is the host side of MLD. `in6_addmulti`/`in6_delmulti` maintain the `in6_multihead` list and drive the reports. **MLDv1** (RFC 2710) answers Listener Queries with delayed Listener Reports and sends Done on leaving, with report suppression and the `ff02::1` exemption. **MLDv2** (RFC 3810) is layered on top: a Query is recognised as v2 by its length (an MLDv1 Query is exactly `struct mld_hdr`), the floating-point Maximum Response Code is decoded, and the pending response is flagged so timer expiry emits an ICMPv6 type-143 Report — a single `MODE_IS_EXCLUDE` record with no sources (equivalent to a plain membership) sent to `ff02::16`.
+A v1 querier still receives v1 Reports.
+Per-source filtering is not tracked.

+### 6.3 Path MTU Discovery (RFC 8201)

+IPv6 routers never fragment, so an oversized datagram is dropped and reported with ICMPv6 Packet Too Big. `icmp6_input` handles that type by reading the reported next-hop MTU and the quoted packet's destination (copied out of the packed headers into aligned locals for strict-alignment targets) and calling `icmp6_update_pmtu`, which records the MTU on the destination route (`rt_rmx.rmx_mtu`, clamped to `IPV6_MMTU`, lowered only) and notifies upper layers via `pfctlinput(PRC_MSGSIZE)`. `ip6_output` then caps each datagram at the route's discovered PMTU (never above the link MTU), so subsequent traffic fits the bottleneck link instead of being black-holed.

+### 6.4 Extension-header processing (RFC 8200)

+The `ip6_input` header-skip loop enforces conformant handling of options and routing headers.
+Hop-by-Hop and Destination Options headers are pulled up in full and their TLV options walked:
+Pad1/PadN are recognised and skipped, and any unrecognised option is acted on by its two high-order type bits — `00` skip, `01` discard, `10` discard and send ICMPv6 Parameter Problem, `11` as `10` but suppressed when the destination is multicast.
+The Routing header is handled by Segments Left: zero means skip to the next header, non-zero means the routing type is unrecognised, so the packet is discarded with Parameter Problem pointing at the Routing Type field.
+Header lengths are validated against the packet bounds before use, and the running header count remains capped.

 ---